Fayetteville, North Carolina

 Pro-Military

 Looking at the statistics, the crime rate in Fayetteville cannot be ignored.
-Violent crime rates in Fayetteville are double both the North Carolina and National Median.
-You’ll hear a very divided view of Fayetteville from both current residents and past residents.
-Some people swear up and down it’s the worst place they’ve lived, while the current residents seem to have a more rational view.
+You’ll hear a divided view of Fayetteville from both current residents and past residents.
 If you talk to a local, they’ll tell you to take steps like making sure to lock your doors at night and not to leave any valuables in your car.
-Overall, the sentiment seems to be that things are getting better, but the numbers are still something to consider.
+Overall, the sentiment seems to be that things are getting better, and the city has committed the dollars to make it so.

 Fayetteville is, above all else, a military town.
 A high proportion of residents work for defense, at either Fort Bragg or Pope Army Airfield.
 With such a high proportion of residents enlisted, it makes sense that it would seep into the everyday life of the city.
 It’s a very diverse city with a focus on family and family-friendly activities.
 The median age of residents is 30 years old and, yes, the military also affects the dating pool.
 Most of the people you find on dating apps or gasp in person will either be involved with the military or moved to the city for someone who is.

-If you want to see what happens in Fayetteville check out the calendar of events: https://www.distinctlyfayettevillenc.com/events/?bounds=false&view=list&sort=date
+If you want to see what happens in Fayetteville check out the calendar of events.

 Why You Should Move Here Now?